 Long-term debt and other obligations are reported as liabilities.
 Bond premiums and discounts are amortized over the life of the bonds using the effective interest rate method.
 Gains or losses on prior refundings are amortized over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-The balance at year-end for premiums and discounts is shown as an increase or decrease in the liability section of the balance sheets.
-The balance at year-end for the loss on refunding is shown as a deferred outflow of resources in the balance sheets.
+The balance at year-end for premiums and discounts is shown as an increase or decrease in the liability section of the statements of net position.
+The balances at year-end for the gains and losses on refunding are shown as either a deferred outflow of resources or deferred inflow of resources in the statements of net position.

-Notes to Financial Statements December 31, 2022 and 2021 (In Thousands)
+Notes to Financial Statements December 31, 2023 and 2022 (In Thousands)